-The Digital Humanities Lab brings together students and faculty to pursue humanistic research questions through digital tools, methods and practices.
+The Digital Scholarship Lab brings together students and faculty to pursue humanistic research questions through digital tools, methods, and practices.
 Current endeavors include undergraduate work on the Homer Multitext Project and support for the digitization efforts of the Artifact Research Collection interns.
-The DH Lab is also home to the Mouliana Project which is seeking to employ the best technological and scientific methods to the practice and teaching of archaeology.
-Individuals or groups with ideas for projects or that are looking for digital resources are welcome to stop by or email firstname.lastname@example.org.
+The lab is also home to the Mouliana Project which is seeking to employ the best technological and scientific methods to the practice and teaching of archaeology.
+Individuals or groups with ideas for projects or that are looking for digital resources are welcome to stop by or email.

 This lab is for projects that require more computational work: crunching data sets, rendering complex geometries, creating virtual experiences, or coding that requires larger displays—with tools such as matlab, GIS, 3D scanning and 3D rendering, unity, unreal engine, and other data analysis, coding, or simulation software.